Blaxar/WideWorlds/README.md

 # WideWorlds

+Metaverse accessible from your favorite web browser, in the steps of Active Worlds.

+HTTP API documentation is available [here](https://blaxar.github.io/WideWorlds).

 ## Working on it

 The simplest way to work on this project is to run the _Node.js_ server for the http/ws backend and _Vite_ to build and serve the _Vue.js_ frontend on the fly.